cudos/readme/aws.md

-q# aws.md - Why? - Because I can!
+# aws.md - Yes I can!

 I setup a new virtualenv to work with the awscli: